-The Council of Academic Programs in Communication Sciences and Disorders (CAPCSD) released the document A Guide for Future Practitioners in Audiology and Speech-Language Pathology: Core Functions in April 2023.
+The Council of Academic Programs in Communication Sciences and Disorders (CAPCSD) released the document A Guide for Future Practitioners in Audiology and Speech-Language Pathology: Core Functions in 2023.
 This replaces the Essential Functions document created by CAPCSD in 2008.
-Salient excerpts from the updated Core Functions document have been placed in this handbook, below.
+Core excerpts from the updated Core Function document have been placed in this handbook and can be found below.

 A link to the full document can be found here: